Breath Dragonknight DPS Build - ESO Guide

 The crafted setup parses 111.1k DPS

-When using it, you should also replace
+When using it, replace

 Camouflaged Hunter with